dbbs-lab/bsb-core/docs/usage/top-level-guide.rst

 The Brain **Scaffold** Builder revolves around the :class:`~.core.Scaffold` object.
 A scaffold ties together all the information in the :class:`~.config.Configuration` with the :class:`~.storage.Storage`.
-The configuration contains your entire model description, while the storage contains your model data, like concrete cell positions or connections.
+The configuration contains your model description, while the storage contains your model data, like concrete cell positions or connections.

 Using the scaffold object one can turn the abstract model configuration into a concrete storage object full of neuroscience.
 For it to do so, the configuration needs to describe which steps to take to place cells, called ``Placement``, which steps to take to connect cells, called ``Connectivity``, and what representations to use during ``Simulation`` for those cells and connections.
-All of these configurable objects can be accessed from the scaffold object.
-Placement under ``scaffold.placement``, etc etc...
+All of these configurable objects can be accessed from the scaffold object, under ``network.placement``, ``network.connectivity``, ``network.simulations``, ...

-Also, using the scaffold object, you can inspect the data in the storage by using the :class:`~.storage.interfaces.PlacementSet` and :class:`~.storage.interfaces.ConnectivitySet` APIs.
-PlacementSets can be obtained with :meth:`scaffold.get_placement_set <.core.Scaffold.get_placement_set>`, ConnectivitySets with :meth:`scaffold.get_connectivity_set <.core.Scaffold.get_placement_set>` etc etc...
+Using the scaffold object, you can inspect the data in the storage by using the :class:`~.storage.interfaces.PlacementSet` and :class:`~.storage.interfaces.ConnectivitySet` APIs.
+PlacementSets can be obtained with :meth:`scaffold.get_placement_set <.core.Scaffold.get_placement_set>`, and ConnectivitySets with :meth:`scaffold.get_connectivity_set

-The configuration object contains a structured tree of configurable objects, that in totality describe your network model.
-You can either fill out configuration file to be parsed, or write the objects yourself in Python.
-There are several parts of a configuration to be filled out, take a look at `config`_.
+<.core.Scaffold.get_placement_set>`.

 The storage object provides access to an underlying engine that performs read and write operations in a certain data format.
 You can use the storage object to manipulate the data